transcend-io/examples/README.md

 This is the URL of your Sombra gateway.

-- If you're using multi-tenant Sombra (most common), this is `https://multi-tenant.sombra.transcend.io`
+- If you're using multi-tenant Sombra (most common), this is `https://multi-tenant.sombra.transcend.io`.
-- If you are self hosting, you assign this value
+- If you are self hosting, you assign this value.
-- If Transcend is hosting, it is often at `https://<ORGANIZATION_URI>.sombra.transcend.io`
+- If Transcend is hosting, it is often at `https://<ORGANIZATION_URI>.sombra.transcend.io`.

 ## Languages